Embracing the Curve: 2025’s Interior Design Revolution

 The Bottom Line

 2025 is all about celebrating organic forms that create warmth, fluidity, and a sense of ease in your home.
-Whether you're planning a full remodel or just looking to freshen up your space, embracing curves can bring a new dimension of comfort and creativity to your interiors.
+Whether you're planning a full remodel or just looking to freshen up your space, embracing curves can add comfort and creativity to your interiors.

 The revolution has arrived, and it’s beautifully rounded.